-Medicare offers what is probably the largest network of doctors and hospitals in the nation.
-Most physicians are participating doctors who have agreed to “accept Medicare assignment” rates, which essentially just means that they agree to whatever Medicare’s schedule allows for payment of their services, and won’t charge any more than that.
+Medicare offers the largest network of doctors and hospitals in the nation.
+Most physicians are participating doctors who have agreed to “accept Medicare assignment” rates.
+This means which that they agree to whatever Medicare’s schedule allows for payment of their services.
+They won’t charge any more than that.

-If this concerns you, then you might want to consider Medigap Plan F or Plan G, as these Medicare supplements cover any excess charges that may occur.
+If this concerns you, then you might want to consider Medigap Plan F or Plan G. These Medicare supplements cover any excess charges that may occur.
 You can also search the Medicare Provider Directory to find out whether your physician is a participating provider.
 Our agency can also give you tips on how to verify which Medicare plans your important physicians might be accepting.